moniafavaro/info-session/JavaScript/array-JS.md

 ```
 <br />

+JavaScript arrays are resizable and can contain a mix of different data types.
-We can store in a array details about a person, like name, surname, age and height:
+If we want to store details about a person, e.g. name, surname, age and height, we can use:
 ```js
 const person = ["Albus","Dumbledore", 115, 1.85]
 ```